 - Look at the rotors, propellers, and battery.

-If you spot any problems, it is generally a good idea to fix them before you store your drone.
+If you spot any problems, fixing them is generally a good idea before you store your drone.
 Nothing is more infuriating than taking your drone out of storage and preparing for a flight only to discover that it no longer works, or even worse, crashing it mid-flight because something went wrong.